merberich/aes_microcontroller_workshop/00-introduction.md

 ## Prerequisites

 - You have a computer with internet access that you are comfortable installing programs on.
-- You have taken high basic physics (classical mechanics).
 - You are not afraid of the terminal / command line.
 - You want to learn about the underlying theory of microcontrollers!